sammck/tp-hub/README.md

 be used from inside the LAN if the client overrides public DNS with `/etc/hosts` or with a LAN-local DNS server (see below).

-{% note %}
+> **Note**

-**Note:** Though thousands of users have done so, Portainer does not recommend exposing the Portainer UI directly to the Internet.
-It does have username/password authentication, multi-user support, and ACLs, so in theory it is OK.
-But placing it on the Internet exposes a bigger attack surface, and if Portainer is compromised then the attacker can launch any docker container (even privileged containers) and easily root the hub-host, and from there attempt to attack other hosts inside your LAN.
+> Though thousands of users have done so, Portainer does not recommend exposing the Portainer
+> UI directly to the Internet.
+It does have username/password authentication, multi-user support, and ACLs,
+> so in theory it is OK.
+But placing it on the Internet exposes a bigger attack surface, and if Portainer is

-{% endnote %}
+> compromised then the attacker can launch any docker container (even privileged containers) and easily root
+> the hub-host, and from there attempt to attack other hosts inside your LAN.

 ## Configure port forwarding on your gateway router
 Your network's gateway router must be configured to forward public TCP ports 80 and 443 to the hub host's stable